 This graphic shows my Temple diagram laid over the map with the towers.

-In this theory there are extra corners in the Temple.
-The lower Herodian extended court, which was the last court to be built, had a stepped walkway leading up to where a gate would have been.
+In this theory there is a lower southern court.
+The lower Herodian extended court, which was the last court to be built, had a gate in the middle.
 This gate would have entered into the lower Herodian court and Herod’s Royal Stoa.
 The red arrow shows another wall built along side the South wall of the Mount in the above photo.

 Josephus wrote in war of the Jews 5; 5.2 that the bedrock was at it's lowest at this point at the southwest corner.
 From bedrock to the top of the wall was 300 cubits (437 feet). and then it was filled in to make it level with the streets of the city.
 Is the southwest corner of the Temple Mount 437 feet from the top of what would have been a gate at Robinson's arch down to where they found the Jewish mikveh under the wall?
-I believe it is around 125 feet from bedrock up to where the top of the gate would have reached.
+I believe it is around 125 feet .
+Not even close to 437 feet as Josephus records it.

 New!
 "Locating Solomon's Temple"